 The Dutch language will already be well represented within the European EDMO network.
 The European Commission announced that it would also subsidise a second hub in the Low Countries, aimed at fact-checking in Dutch, French, German, English and Luxembourgish.
 Under the name EDMO BELUX, the Vrije Universiteit Brussel (Brussels School of Governance + SMIT), Université Saint-Louis Bruxelles, Mediawijs, RTL, Agence France Presse (AFP), EU DisinfoLab and Athens Technology Center will be responsible for this.
 Of course, the Flemish-Dutch EDMO and EDMO BELUX will work closely together.

-Sound and Vision is the coordinator of the project and will ensure that project results find their way to the international network.
-Sound and Vision also works closely with Network Media Literacy (Netwerk Mediawijsheid) in developing workshops aimed at journalists and other media professionals.
+Sound & Vision is the coordinator of the project and will ensure that project results find their way to the international network.
+Sound & Vision also works closely with Network Media Literacy (Netwerk Mediawijsheid) in developing workshops aimed at journalists and other media professionals.
 And with scientists in incorporating factchecking tools into the CLARIAH research infrastructure for the humanities and social sciences.